ethan166/password-easy-manager/README.md

 # Objective

-The goal of this project to easily generate safe and easy-to-memorize passwords using a desird keyword and store them in a secure file or database as well to easily look it up when required.
+The goal of this project to easily generate safe and easy-to-memorize passwords using a desird keyword and store them in a secure file or database to easily access the passwords when required.

 # PasswordEasyManager